lisawilliams/-SNDMakes-Boston/README.md

 2:30 ET.
 Teams report back with their ideas to work on.

-Team 1:  How can we make content creators stewards of the next click?  (how can we let content creators suggest the next read to a visitor?
+**Team 1:**  How can we make content creators stewards of the next click?  (how can we let content creators suggest the next read to a visitor?
 Readers should be able to get more than just a list of headlines.  (this reminds me of those little handwritten shelf tags in independent bookstores, written by staffers recommending a particular book)
+**Team 2:** Previewing in multiple contexts; previewing based on social; making more content creation possible by modularizing content.
+**Team 3**